arbor-sim/contra/README.md

   - Shared Memory Transport
     - This library uses Boost.Interproces to enable IPC via shared memory.
-    - To build it add the option "WITH_SHARED_MEMORY" to true.
+    - To build it set the CMake option "WITH_SHARED_MEMORY" to true.

     ```
     cmake -DWITH_SHARED_MEMORY=True
     ```
   - ZeroMQ Transport
       - A TCP based transport relying on ZeroMQ for the Network Communication
-      - To build it add the option "WITH_ZEROMQ" to true.
+      - To build it set the CMake option "WITH_ZEROMQ" to true.

       ```
     cmake -DWITH_ZEROMQ=True
       ```

 # How to install contra

 ## REQUIREMENTS